Call Us 24/7 For A Free Legal Consultation

 Make Sure You Wear A Helmet!

-A Brief History Of The Bicycle & The Bicycle Helmet
+A Brief History Of The Bicycle And The Bicycle Helmet

 The bicycle was first invented in 1863, when a two-wheeled pedal-powered “bone shaker” was introduced.
-In the 1870s, the large front wheel on the bicycle often caused riders to pitch forward, injuring their heads.
-As such, some riders would strap leather and wool to their heads as protection – and thus the first bicycle helmet was born.
+In the 1870s, the large front wheel on high-wheel bicycles often caused riders to pitch forward, injuring their heads.
+Some riders began strapping leather and wool to their heads as protection, and the first rudimentary bicycle helmet was born.

 Choosing The Right Bicycle Helmet